na4n/sudoku/README.md

 ## In Progress
 - ~~convert validateBoard() to create array representation of board instead of pulling values directly from DOM~~
 - ~~have potentialValues() update board representation~~
-- include grid search when finding potential values
+- ~~include grid search when finding potential values~~
-- call ^ recursively to solve only one possibility until no updates
+- ~~call ^ recursively to solve only one possibility until no updates~~
 - implement backtracking algorithm for non-deterministically solvable values
+- check for edge cases where deterministic solutions and backtracking do not solve